The Complete Guide to Probiotics

 1. Strain Specificity

 Different probiotic strains have different effects.
-Look for products that:
+Look for premium products that:

 • List the complete names (genus, species, and strain designation)